jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/attacking-without-announcing/index.md

 or keeping it on paper is no longer viable.
 In a world where digital transformation is the norm, exposing more information to the client is a must.
-This transformation's benefits go from improving transaction times and costs to rising service windows and client satisfaction.
+This transformation's benefits
+go from improving transaction times and costs to rising client satisfaction and reducing or eliminating maintenance windows.
 Operations that were only possible on-site during office hours are now possible anywhere,